mkaz/working-with-go/pages/strings.md

 fmt.Println("From 13 on: " + str[13:])
 ```

-The Go Playground is a useful online environment you can run Go code in your browser.
-See the above example in the Go Playground here: [https://play.golang.org/p/DC7R7XKzZ5G](https://play.golang.org/p/DC7R7XKzZ5G)
+<span class="tip">💡</span> The Go Playground is a useful online environment that runs Go code in your browser.
+See the above example in the Go Playground here: [https://play.golang.org/p/DC7R7XKzZ5G](https://play.golang.org/p/DC7R7XKzZ5G).
+I often use the playground to test out a bit of logic I'm working on.

 ## Split Strings